cloudstateio/springboot-support/README.md

 ```

-The only thing other than a normal cloudstate function is the need to register the descriptors explicitly
+The only thing other than a normal cloudstate function is the need to register the descriptors explicitly.
 ```java
     @EntityServiceDescriptor
     public static Descriptors.ServiceDescriptor getDescriptor() {